-As of September 30, 2022 and 2021 and December 31, 2021, the Bank recorded a liability (provision) for minimum or mandatory dividends.
+As of December 31, 2022, and 2021, the Bank recognised a liability (provision) for minimum or mandatory dividends.
 This provision is made under Article 79 of the Chilean Corporation Law, which is under the Bank's internal policy, which requires at least 30% of net income for the period to be distributed, except in the case of a contrary resolution adopted at the respective shareholders' meeting by unanimous vote of the outstanding shares.
-This provision is recorded as a deduction from
+This provision is recorded as a deduction from 'Retained earnings' under 'Provision for dividends, interest payments and repricing of equity financial instruments' in the Consolidated Statements of Changes in Equity.